deepakdinesh1123/valkyrie/docs/valkyrie/deployment/gcp.md

 # Running Valkyrie Docker Compose Setup on a VM

-This guide explains how to run the Valkyrie application stack using Docker Compose on a virtual machine (VM) with the `--profile dev`.
+This guide explains how to run the Valkyrie application stack using Docker Compose on a virtual machine (VM) with the profile `staging` or `production` .
 This setup includes a reverse proxy with Caddy and optional instrumentation to view application traces using Jaeger.

 ---